Books of Blood: Volume Four

 Published and sold as "The Inhuman Condition".

 "The Inhuman Condition"

 A young man named Karney and his friends beat up a vagrant for fun.
 Karney steals a strange knotted piece of string he finds on the vagrant.
 A keen fan of puzzles, Karney undoes the knots that evening, not knowing that, in doing so, he is releasing a succession of demons who proceed to kill off his friends.
 The demons seem progressively more advanced, appearing to evolve with each knot.
-When he realizes what he has done, Karney has to seek out the vagrant for help.
+When he realises what he has done, Karney has to seek out the vagrant for help.

 "The Body Politic"

 In a bizarre version of a revolution, it appears that all human beings' hands have their own consciousness and are not happy at being ordered what to do by their owners.
 The hands of a factory worker named Charlie plan to lead the revolution.
 Charlie's hands even have their own personalities, with Left being more cautious and Right being very determined and even proclaiming itself a Messiah.
 Right – against Charlie's own wishes – chops off Left, who scuttles away to summon other hands to do the same before returning to rescue Right, starting a violent revolution of human limbs.

 This story was later adapted and used, in part, for the film Quicksilver Highway.